close-dev-team/mobile-close-channel-sdk-android/README.md

 #### Adding the Close framework
 When you have arranged that, then add Close to your Gradle build.

-* In your `build.gradle` in your module add our (private) repository to the repositories section
+* In your `build.gradle` in your module add our (private) repository to the repositories section.
+Also add jcenter() if you don't have it yet.

 ```
     repositories {
         ...
+        jcenter()
         maven {
             name = "GitHubPackages"
             url = uri("https://maven.pkg.github.com/close-dev-team/mobile-close-channel-sdk-android")